mgadi/naemonbox/docs/source/07_fusioninventory/index.rst

 ESX Client
 =========
-Do the following commands :
+FusionInventory can contact a ESX/ESXi/vCenter serveur using the VMware SOAP API.
+It will identify the ESX server and the associated virtual machine.
+At the end, it will push XML inventory of the machines to the server.
+Do the following commands, as root :

 .. code-block:: console